mattsah/progress.is-by.us/common/docs/handling-requests/02-controllers.md

 <div class="notice">
 	<p>
-		Note:  If you implement the `NegotiatorInterface` and/or use the `Negotiator` trait on your own controllers which do not extend `BaseController`, you will still need to implement your own methods to use them.
+		Note:  If you implement the `NegotiatorConsumerInterface` and/or use the `NegotiatorConsumer` trait on your own controllers which do not extend `BaseController`, you will still need to implement your own methods to use them.
 	</p>
 </div>